AhmedAlsohail/Unity-Projects/README.txt

-This include the assits from my previous games I made with Unity (Scritps, Photos and Animations, Audio)
+This include the assits from my previous games I made with Unity (Scritps, Photos, Audio and Animations)

 I made everything Included here myself.